sumit-git-hub-design/cocotb-guide/print-and-logging/readme.md

 **Makefile

-Used to compile adder.v
+Used to compile design.v

 Starts the simulator (Icarus Verilog)

 Loads the top module

-Runs adder_tb.py using cocotb
+Runs tb-code.py using cocotb

 To run the example: